 We all know that exercise has positive benefits for our physical and mental health, but did you know it can benefit your eye health, too?
 You should aim to exercise at least three times each week.

 By keeping your blood pressure under control, you can reduce your risk for hypertensive retinopathy, which can be sight-threatening.
 If you have diabetes, it’s important to follow your doctor’s instructions on how to keep it under control, and regular exercise is part of that plan.
-Uncontrolled diabetes over time can cause eye disease called diabetic retinopathy, and that can eventually lead to loss of sight.
+Uncontrolled diabetes over time can cause an eye disease called diabetic retinopathy, and that can eventually lead to loss of sight.

 Smoking is terrible for your health and affects every part of your body, including your eyes.
 Smokers have an increased risk of developing age-related macular degeneration, glaucoma, and cataracts.
 If you have dry eye disease, smoking can worsen your symptoms.
 If you smoke, work with your doctor to create a plan to ditch the habit for good.